Monkey gland sauce

-Monkey gland sauce has its origins in South Africa.
+Monkey gland sauce is a dark-coloured, thick, sweet and tangy sauce from South Africa.
+It is typically served as a topping for grilled steaks or burgers, but is also used as a marinade, a dipping sauce for onion rings and chips, or on roasted potatoes.
 It has been featured as a restaurant item since the 1930s, becoming a South African restaurant and fast food staple condiment.
-It is a thick, sweet and tangy sauce and dark in colour.
-It is typically served as a topping for grilled steaks or burgers, but is also used as a marinade, a dipping sauce for onion rings and fries, or on roasted potatoes.